timsu92/NCCU_AIBusiness_task3/README.md

-# Tempelate for a Python PyTorch uv Project
+# Image classification on custom Fashion MNIST dataset

+This project is specifically designed for NCCU AI Business Task 3.
+Below is a quickstart guide:

+1. Download datasets into `data` folder, which includes `fashion-mnist_test.csv` and `fashion-mnist_train.csv`.
+2. Install Python dependencies: `uv sync --frozen` or `pip install -r requirements.txt`.
+The uv way is recommended, while the pip way may need custom installations regarding to PyTorch like `pip3 install -r requirements.txt --extra-index-url https://download.pytorch.org/whl/cu121`
+3. Use `src/train.py` to train the model or `src/generate.py` to generate predictions for the test set.

+---

-This is a template for a Python PyTorch uv project.
+The whole project is a Python PyTorch uv project.
 It is configured to use cuda 12.2.2, python >=3.10, ubuntu 22.04 and PyTorch 2.5.1.
 Coding with devcontainers is supported.

 ## Features